 how machine learning can help in cybersecurity

-What is the Role of Machine Learning in the Fight Against Cybercrime?
+The Role of Machine Learning in the Fight Against Cybercrime

 The use of AI and machine learning in security has streamlined the task of defending against attacks by automating complicated and intricate techniques for detecting and responding to security breaches and attacks.
 But hackers use the same strategies to accomplish their goals.